learn-co-students/module-2-code-challenge-round-1-nyc01-seng-ft-04-mod-2-code-challenge---pizza-restaurants-1590156306/README.md

 ### 8. Advanced: Display Count of Restaurants on Pizza Index Page

-On the Pizza index page, display the number of Restaurants that have that Pizza next to each Pizza's name.
+X On the Pizza index page, display the number of Restaurants that have that Pizza next to each Pizza's name.

 ### 9. Advanced: Restaurant Average Pizza Price